 We then created 12 portfolios using mean variance and Black-Litteram models.
 Four of these portfolios were based solely on women's fields of interest, four were based solely on men's fields of interest and four were based on both men's and women's fields of interest.
 To facilitate the comparisons, we created separate portfolios for investments commencing at the beginning of 2020 and for investments commencing at the beginning of 2021.
-Because information on COVID-19 was limited at the beginning of 2020 could not evaluate the pandemic's impact on investment decisions.
+Because information on COVID-19 was limited at the beginning of 2020 and, in fact, the virus had not yet been declared a pandemic, the portfolios created for 2020 could not evaluate the pandemic's impact on investment decisions.
 However, the portfolios created at the beginning of 2021 were able to evaluate COVID-19's impact.
 Comparing portfolios from these two years revealed differences in the diversification levels of men's and women's portfolios.
-While the level of diversification decreased in women's portfolios.
+While the level of diversification decreased in women's portfolios as COVID-19 spread around the world, the same was not true for men's portfolios.